Loading...

 How it used to be...

-• Individual Tenancies - Each tenant has an individual contract and has oversight over their room, whereas the landlord is liable for paying council tax and utilities, and for cleaning all shared facilities.
-More importantly, since the communal areas are the landlord’s responsibility, the Fire Safety Order (FSO) 2005 and the Management of HMO Regulation 2006 apply, with somewhat onerous consequences in terms of management and safety measures.
-Overall, individual tenancies are more costly due to higher management and maintenance burdens, and they present higher risks in terms of income predictability and regaining possession.
-Yet the demand for these arrangements is high, and they are more lucrative for landlords, who can charge higher rents for all-inclusive contracts.
+• Individual Tenancies - each tenant has a contract for their room only, and the landlord is generally liable for paying council tax and utilities.
+More importantly, the Management of HMO Regulations 2006 makes the landlord responsible for the communal areas and the Fire Safety Order (FSO) 2005 applies, with somewhat onerous consequences.
+As a result, individual tenancies are more expensive due to higher management requirements, heavier maintenance burdens, and more extensive safety protocols, and they present higher risks in terms of income predictability and possession recovery.
+Yet the demand for these properties is high, and they are more lucrative for landlords who can charge higher rents for all-inclusive contracts.

-• Joint Tenancies - All tenants are on a single tenancy, they are in charge of the communal areas and the bills, and the FSO 2005 and Management Regulation mentioned above do not apply.
-This is cheaper and easier for landlords of course, but it also benefits tenants, who are in charge of choosing their housemates or managing their bills.
-This arrangement is more inclusive and empowering for tenants who gain autonomy and responsibility over their dwelling.
-It is a win-win for both landlords and tenants
+• Joint Tenancies - all tenants are on a single tenancy, they are in charge of the communal areas and the bills, and the aforementioned FSO 2005 does not apply.
+Likewise, the Management of HMO Regulations 2006 depends upon the contractual obligations of the tenant, including the upkeep and cleaning of their home.
+Consequently, joint tenancies are cheaper, safer and easier for landlords, as tenants are in charge of managing their home, maintaining the communal spaces, paying their bills, etc. For tenants, it is more inclusive and empowering as well, as they gain autonomy and responsibility over their dwelling.
+Among other things, they can choose their housemates and they have exclusive possession of the entire property, not only their room.
+Overall, it is a win-win for both landlords and tenants.

 How it is now...

-In summary, it is not the property size or the number of tenants that determines the responsibilities involved anymore, it is the type of contract landlords have with their tenants.
-Therefore, landlords can choose to rent their HMO as joint or individual tenancies, with different implications in terms of revenues, costs and risks.
+In summary, it is not the property size or the number of tenants that determines the responsibilities involved, it is the type of contract landlords have with their tenants.
+Therefore, renting an HMO as a joint tenancy or as individual tenancies has different implications in terms of revenues, costs and risks.

 What is hindering the growth of joint tenancies, then?